 Employment Services for Persons with Disabilities

-Individual Placement and Support (IPS) - An Evidence Based Model of Employment
+Individual Placement and Support (IPS) - An Evidence Based Model of Community Employment

-Bridgeway's Supported Employment service is an evidence-based research driven practice adhering to best practice guidelines for service delivery.
-Bridgeway is a highly respected leader in the field of employment for people with disabilities.
+Bridgeway's Community Employment Services are an evidence-based research driven highly successful program adhering to best practice guidelines for service delivery.
+Bridgeway is a nationally respected leader in the field of employment for people with disabilities.
 Individuals who participate in Individual and Placement Support (IPS) services are three times more likely to find employment than those who engage in other types of vocational programs.
 IPS is particularly effective for persons with mental illness but its strategies have been found to work well for other disabilities.
-The IPS Model is a well defined approach to employment that is based on seven key components.
+In fact Bridgeway has been referred to as a pioneer in the employment field as we have successfully used the IPS model for individuals with developmental disabilities for many years.
+The IPS Model is a well-defined approach to employment that is based on eight key components.